About Us

 History of NCSE

-The National Council for Special Education (NCSE) was set up to improve the delivery of education services to persons with special educational needs arising from disabilities with particular emphasis on children.
-The Council was first established as an independent statutory body by order of the Minister for Education and Science in December 2003.
+The National Council for Special Education (NCSE) was set up to improve the delivery of education services to persons with special educational needs arising from disabilities, with particular emphasis on children.
+The Council was first established as an independent statutory body in December 2003.

-Our local service is delivered through our national network of Special Educational Needs Organisers (SENOs) who interact with parents and schools and liaise with the HSE in providing resources to support children with special educational needs.
+Our local services are delivered through our national network of special educational needs organisers (SENOs).
+SENOs interact with parents and schools and work with other agencies and departments in providing resources to support children with special educational needs.

 NCSE NEWS